MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview.md

 ### Setup and Usage

 Please refer to the [Setup](../../../mrtk3-core/packages/core/subsystems/dictationsubsystem.md#setup) and [Using DictationSubsystem](../../../mrtk3-core/packages/core/subsystems/dictationsubsystem.md#using-dictationsubsystem) sections of the `DictationSubsystem` article.
-Note that for `WindowsDictationSubsystem`, a configuration asset is not needed; the only capability needed in player settings is "microphone".
+Note that for `WindowsDictationSubsystem`, a configuration asset is is used to set the `Confidence Level` for interpreting speech and the `Auto Silence Timeout` and `Initial Silence Timeout` for a dictation session.
+The only capability needed in player settings is "microphone".

 ## Text To Speech